Many scams and fraudulent activities exist. Unfortunately fraud is perpetrated by all segments of the health care industry.

 “We’ve had reports of this alleged scam from throughout the state,” said Micki Nozaki, Senior Medicare Patrol Project Director.
 Many of the ads boldly state across the top: “Medicare covers remarkable new device that can give seniors freedom from lower back pain.”
 They also unabashedly display the official Medicare red, white and blue logo, yet have no such official approval or affiliation with Medicare.
 “This leads to confusion,” continued Nozaki, “and seniors being misled to believe this back brace is indeed free and Medicare-covered when it is not.”
 All Medicare-covered durable medical equipment requires a prescription from the beneficiary’s doctor.

-California SMP encourages seniors, family members and news media to be on alert for this ad and other such ads and to report any suspicious advertising and fraud to California Health Advocates Fraud Department at 1-855-613-7080, or by calling the Contra Costa HICAP at 925-602-4163 and ask for the Senior Medicare Patrol.
+California SMP encourages seniors, family members and news media to be on alert for this ad and other such ads and to report any suspicious advertising and fraud to California Health Advocates Fraud Department at 1-855-613-7080, or contact Contra Costa HICAP and ask for the Senior Medicare Patrol.

 Click Here to go to the California Health Advocates website for more details about this scam.